juniorsundarCasual/TGT/vault/volume-5.chapter-397.md

 Her mind dwelled on the nightmare, and it persisted all through her daily routine.
 It continued until she finally reached the birth site of her magnum opus.
 For the ambitious project she was going to undertake, she needed space, a lot of it.
 Space wasn't so hard to find in the True World Sect, but commissioning it for use was a tedious process.
 Any deforestation had to be approved and vetted by the administrative department first, and they moved very slowly and deliberately.
 Getting the area in front cleared took her a week when she could have done so personally in mere minutes.

 Without wasting another minute, she started to map out the area and placed landmarks to act as placeholders for where the mana cores would be placed and where the enchanted mana gem arrays would be placed.
-Finally, she took calk and traced out the ritual formation underneath it all.
+Finally, she took chalk and traced out the ritual formation underneath it all.

 ____